BLOG

 • Contributes to the baby's brain and eye development.

 Fish oil supplements are also a good source of EPA and DHA.
-When choosing a fish oil supplement, it is important to check the EPA and DHA content.
+When choosing a fish oil supplement, it is important to check the ingredients.
+These are popular dietary supplements that are rich in EPA and DHA and are used to provide health benefits.
+They are usually sold in capsule or liquid form.
+They may be preferred in cases where there is not enough intake from natural food sources.

 7324